 Many consider Cali to be the home of the world’s best salsa dancers but it is home to great fresh produce.
 The popular San Antonio neighborhood is home to a unique vegetarian restaurant that is popular with meat-eating locals in Colombia.

 Mononoke is a Japanese-inspired vegetarian restaurant open Wednesday to Friday from noon to three pm for a set lunch for under $5.
 If you are looking for an injection of green vitamins this is a great place to get it.

 While Ecuador is certainly the home to delicious roasted pig and the world-famous cuy, its most beautiful city is also the site of three fantastic vegetarian restaurants: El Paraiso, Govindas and Café Austria.

-And while Govindas and Café Austria provide delicious options, El Paraiso is the favourite amongst locals.
-Located on the corner of Simon Bolivar and Manuel Vega this restaurant is known for it’s gigantic fruit salads and is packed at peak hours.
+And while Govindas and Café Austria provide delicious options, El Paraiso is the favorite amongst locals.
+Located on the corner of Simon Bolivar and Manuel Vega this restaurant is known for its gigantic fruit salads and is packed at peak hours.
 Lunch with fresh juice will only set you back a few dollars.

 Buenos Aires, Argentina

 It may be surprising to hear that the city with world-famous parrillas is also home to some great vegetarian food.
-While much of the city are craves steak and other meat, there is a steady vegetarian population.
-Most options are located in the Palermo neighbourhoods: Palermo Hollywood, Palermo and Palermo Chico, neighbourhoods very popular with the tourist and expat communities.
+While much of the city of Buenos Aires craves steak and other meat, there is a steady vegetarian population.
+Most options are located in the Palermo neighborhoods: Palermo Hollywood, Palermo and Palermo Chico, neighborhoods very popular with the tourist and expat communities.

-For those that do not eat fish, there are a number of vegetable based dishes, including roasted stuffed peppers.
+For those that do not eat fish, there are a number of vegetable-based dishes, including roasted stuffed peppers or try some Peruvian street food.
 One of the most popular vegetarian restaurants in Lima is El Alma Zen in Miraflores, which consistently scores well despite being a bit pricey by Peruvian standards.